-In the application, we first compared different distributions $\mathcal{D}$ by looking at their log-scores on the training data.
-The inverse gamma distribution turned out to be the best fit among various choices (Pareto distribution, Gamma distribution, ...).
-We first estimate a structured model without any deep neural network and use the estimated coefficients as a warm start for the multimodal network.
-This effectively tackles the problem of different learning speeds of the two model parts without the need for a dedicated optimization routine.

-Figure~\ref{image_munich} visualizes the partial effect of images on the apartment prices.
+Figure~\ref{image_munich} visualizes the density of the partial effect $\widetilde{\bm{U}}_1 \hat{\gamma}_1$ of images on the mean apartment prices.

-The estimated coefficients for the structured linear predictors are given in the following Table~\ref{tab:struct_pred} with no entries if the effect were not included into the predictor.
-The reference in the intercept corresponds to $0$ bedrooms and beds (which means either the entry is missing or there is no dedicated bedroom, but instead, e.g., a dormitory) and an entire home or apartment as room type.
+The estimated coefficients for the structured linear predictors are given in the following Table~\ref{tab:struct_pred} with no entries if the effect was not included in the predictor.
+The reference apartment in the intercept corresponds to $0$ bedrooms and beds (which means either the entry is missing or there is no dedicated bedroom, but instead, e.g., a dormitory) and an entire home or apartment as room type.

-The effect of the geographic location on the estimated distribution shape is depicted in Figure~\ref{munich_scale}.
+The effect of the geographic location on the estimated distribution scale is depicted in Figure~\ref{munich_scale}.

-Similar to the effect on the mode, the shape parameter is larger in the center of Munich, but also im some less prestigious areas.
-The effect of these locations is yet much more pronounced than the effect on the mode.
+Similar to the effect on the mean, the scale parameter is larger in the center of Munich, but also in some less prestigious areas.
+The effect of these locations is yet much more pronounced than the effect on the mean.

-To investigate the influence of multimodal data inputs, we further look at the correlation of predicted and true price values on train and test set for different models.
-We here compare the model with full information as given in the main article (main) with an only structured effects model (structured), a model with structured effects and only one DNN for $u_3$ (structured + DNN), a model with structured effects, DNN and text embedding (structured + DNN + texts) as well as two variations where only the images are used (images ResNet-50, images CNN).
-The results are given in Table~\ref{tab:corr}.

-Despite heavy regularization, both images-only networks run into overfitting on this rather small data set.
-This is further exacerbated by the rather uninformative and noisy images.
-This result supports the use of a structured or semi-structured model.